pschaus/linfo2266/website/source/projects/index.rst

    #.
 Implement an enhanced bound calculation for the one-tree based on Lagrangian relaxation in the ``HeldKarpOneTree`` class.
 You can test your result by executing ``HeldKarpOneTreeFast``.
    #.
 Replace in your branch and bound for the TSP ``BranchAndBoundTSP``, the bound calculation by your new reinforced bound.
 You can test your result by executing ``BranchAndBoundTSPTest``.

+   Once your implementation is ready, don't forget to finish your written assignment, by writing your answer for Exercise 3!
+..
    Project 3: Linear Programming and Maximum-Flows
    ===================================================